JMIR AI 2023;2:e52888

-Developing Ethics and Equity Principles, Terms, and Engagement Tools to Advance Health Equity and Researcher Diversity in Artificial Intelligence/Machine Learning: A Modified Delphi Approach
+Developing Ethics and Equity Principles, Terms, and Engagement Tools to Advance Health Equity and Researcher Diversity in AI and Machine Learning: Modified Delphi Approach

 September 16, 2023